-The effect of this migration into the city has been a sharp increase in prices; the median Seattle home price increased by 15.7% in 2015 and will increase by 6.9% in 2016, according to Zillow’s projections.
+The effect of this migration into the city has been a sharp increase in prices; the median Seattle home price declined -0.7% over the past year and Zillow predicts they will rise 3.9% within the next year.
 This is great news for current Seattle home owners, whose equity is increasing passively!

 The influx of new home buyers, together with current residents’ desire to stay in the area, has contributed to these rising home prices—and rising rents.
 What does this mean to the other current and prospective residents of Seattle?

 Seattle housing costs may become a barrier to new buyers and renters